ros-tooling/cross_compile/README.md

  - Docker

-If you don't have Docker installed follow [this link](../docker_setup.md).
-Ensure that you have support for building and running ARM Docker containers.
+If you want to generate the sysroots using the provided scripts, ensure that you have support for building and running ARM Docker containers.

 ## Build